On minimum integer representations of weighted games: Enumerations and bounds for the number of weighted games

 \begin{Theorem} $wm(n,2)\le \frac{n^5}{15}+4n^4$. \end{Theorem} \begin{Proof} Due to the bounds in the minimum integer representation for $r\ge 2$ in Theorem~\ref{main_thm} and Corollary~\ref{cor_wm_2_1} the number $wm(n,2)$ of weighted games with $n$ voters and two types of voters is upper bounded by

 \end{Proof}

 For an arbitrary number $t$ of types of voters we can determine the following polynomial upper bound:

-\begin{Theorem} \end{Theorem} \begin{Proof} Let us denote the weight vector by $w$, the shift-minimal winning coalitions by $m_i$, and the shift-maximal losing coalitions by $l_j$.
-A complete simple game described by the $m_i$ or $l_j$ is weighted \emph{if and only if} the system of inequalities
+\begin{Theorem} \end{Theorem} \begin{Proof} Let us denote the weight vector by $w$, the \smin winning vectors by $\widetilde{m}_i$, and the \smax losing vectors by $\widetilde{l}_j$.
+A complete simple game described by the $\widetilde{m}_i$ or the $\widetilde{l}_j$ is weighted if and only if the system of inequalities